cdkini/Okra/tutorial/README.md

 <i>Code Snippet</i>:
 ```
-var age: 20;        // 'age' is of type 'numeric'
+var age: 20;        // 'age' is of type numeric
-var pi: 3.14;       // 'pi' is of type 'numeric'
+var pi: 3.14;       // 'pi' is of type numeric
-var letter: "X";    // 'letter' is of type 'string'
+var letter: "X";    // 'letter' is of type string
-var word: "potato"; // 'word' is of type 'string'
+var word: "potato"; // 'word' is of type string
-var isTrue: true;   // 'isTrue' is of type 'boolean'
+var isTrue: true;   // 'isTrue' is of type boolean
-var isFalse: false; // 'isFalse' is of type 'boolean'
+var isFalse: false; // 'isFalse' is of type boolean
-var nothing: null;  // 'nothing' is of type 'null'
+var nothing: null;  // 'nothing' is of type null
-var empty;          // 'empty' is of type 'null'
+var empty;          // 'empty' is of type null
 ```

 ### Printing